Loonar ApS Data Processing Agreement

 2.3 Controller shall be responsible for ensuring that the processing of Personal Data, which the Processor is instructed to perform, has a legal basis in accordance with the GDPR.

-2.4 Processor is the data processor and shall only process Personal Data on documented instructions from Controller, as described in this DPA, in the Principal Agreement and in Appendix C (Instructions and Technical and Organisational Measures), unless required to do so by applicable law.
+2.4 Processor is the data processor and shall only process Personal Data on documented instructions from Controller, as described in this DPA, in the Principal Agreement and in Appendix A Cybersecurity, unless required to do so by applicable law.
 In that case, Processor shall inform Controller of that legal requirement before processing, unless the law prohibits such information.

 2.5 If Processor considers that an instruction from Controller infringes the GDPR or other applicable data protection laws, Processor shall inform Controller without undue delay and may suspend the relevant processing until the instruction is confirmed, amended or withdrawn.